Domestic violence also known as domestic abuse is defined as:

 Domestic violence can include, but is not limited to, the following types of abuse: psychological, emotional, physical, sexual and financial.
 It also includes what is known as 'honour' based violence, female genital mutilation (FGM) and forced marriage.

-Domestic violence affects people of every class, gender, wealth, geography, age, race, disability and sexuality.
+Domestic violence affects people of every class, gender, level of wealth, geography, age, race, disability and sexuality.
 The violence can begin at any stage of the relationship and may continue after the relationship has ended.
 It is a pattern of controlling and aggressive behaviour that is intentional and calculated to exercise power and control within a relationship.

 What can I do if it’s happening to me?